 The American mastodon, Mammut americanum, is one of the very best-known prehistoric mammals.
 Many complete skeletons have been found throughout the North American continent, from this one-tusked male at the Royal Ontario Museum to this female and calf from the La Brea Tar Pits of California.
-And yet the mighty mastodon has been largely overlooked by toy companies in favour of its more famous relative, the woolly mammoth.

 It is a highly sought after figure, not yet a myth, but quite close.
 This is due to the relatively little number of Deinotheriums that have been produced and delivered.